What Is Piriformis Syndrome?

 🏥Provocative Tests on Physical Examination

-• 1.FAIR test (flexion, adduction, and internal rotation of the hip) — reproduces the pain
+- 1.FAIR test (hip flexion, adduction, and internal rotation) — reproduces the pain

-• 2.Pace test (resisted hip abduction while seated) — pain in the buttock
+- 2.Pace test (resisted hip abduction while seated) — buttock pain

-• 3.Freiberg test (passive internal rotation of the hip in extension) — gluteal pain
+- 3.Freiberg test (passive hip internal rotation in extension) — gluteal pain

 PIRIFORMIS SYNDROME VS. LUMBAR DISC HERNIATION